ademiadeniji/irm/README.md

 python pretrain.py agent=AGENT domain=DOMAIN experiment_folder=YOUR_EXP_FOLDER experiment_name=YOUR_EXP_NAME
 ```

-To finetune CIC, run the following command.
+To finetune your pretrained agent, run the following command.
 Make sure to specify the directory of your saved snapshots with `YOUR_EXP_NAME`.

 ```sh
 python finetune.py agent=AGENT experiment=YOUR_EXP_NAME task=TASK extr_reward=REWARD restore_snapshot_ts=2000000 restore_snapshot_dir=PATH_TO_PRETRAINED_MODEL